Frequently Asked Questions

 While there certainly are no rules against sending more than 3 letters, we recommend that you limit the number of letters sent to those that are requested.
 We do not recommend over 5 letters.
 If your school attaches letters of evaluation to their committee or pre-med advisor letter, we view that as one letter.

-Because the number of applicants is far greater (more than 5900 applications were received for the 2017 First Year Class) than the number of positions offered, admission is highly selective.
+Because the number of applicants is far greater (more than 5700 applications were received for the 2018 First Year Class) than the number of positions offered, admission is highly selective.
 The School does not require a minimum GPA or minimum MCAT score, but strong competition tends to eliminate applicants with low GPA's and/or MCAT scores.
-The median GPA for the 2017 entering class was 3.9 and the median MCAT was 98th percentile.
+The GPA range for the 2018 entering class was 3.22-4.0 and the MCAT range was 71st-100th percentile.

 VUSM super-scores an applicant's MCAT scores.